NolanDeveloper/libj/README.md

 # libj

-This is libj -- JSON library.
+This is libj -- JSON library for written in C11.
 It provides "from string" and "to string" coversions as well as functions that allow to access and modify JSON.

 ## Goals

 ### RFC8259 compliant

 Code correctness is of top importance.

-### Make "wrong" usage inconvenient

-Convenience is a tool that API employs to guide its users to what it considers "right".

-~~This doesn't mean however that "right" usage would be convenient.~~

-What's considered "right" by this library:
-* Errors must be handled
-* Users should use C-strings
-* ...
-* *The list is being updated*

 ### UTF-8 all the way